-Elect: Anyone chosen by God for salvation through his Son, Jesus Christ, as Lord and Savior.
-This term also refers to individuals and groups who have been elected to fulfill a purpose or task, and those who have otherwise specially received God's blessing.
+elect: Anyone chosen by God for salvation through his Son, Jesus Christ, as Lord and Savior.

 Elijah: A revered Old Testament prophet who was faithful to God.
 He spoke to God's people and did God's work in Israel.
-Elijah is also significant in that he never dies (2 Kings 2:11) but is taken straight into heaven.
-John the Baptist is considered to be similar to Elijah because he dressed like him and had a similar diet.
+Elijah is also significant in that he did not die (2 Kings 2:11) but was taken straight into heaven.
+John the Baptist is considered to be similar to Elijah because he dressed like him and ate similar foods.
 The Old Testament indicates that an Elijah-like person would prepare the way for the Messiah, Jesus.

-Fasting: Abstaining from food for a period of time, often as an expression of repentance that is accompanied by prayer.
+fasting: Abstaining from food for a period of time, often as an expression of repentance that is accompanied by prayer.

-Flogging: Roman flogging was not an ordinary whipping.
-Many prisoners died under the Roman whip, which often had sharp bone or metal fragments tied to the ends of long leather strips.
-Part of the intention was to leave the recipient disfigured and marked for life, should they be permitted to live.
+flogging: Roman flogging was not an ordinary whipping.
+Many prisoners died under the Roman flog, which often had sharp bone or metal fragments tied to the ends of long leather strips.
+Sometimes called scourging.

-Galilee: The northernmost province of Israel; the location of Jesus' home and the homes of most of the disciples.
+Galilee: The northernmost province of Israel in the first century; the location of Jesus' home and of the homes of most of the disciples.

-Gentiles: A term used to describe all non-Jews.
+Gentiles: A term used to describe all people who were not Jews.